-The other method used for sampling PM10 is the Teledyne T640/640x, which is a real-time, continuous PM mass monitor that uses scattered light spectrometry for measurement.
-The T640 measures PM{2.5}, and the T640x Option measures PM{2.5}, PM10, and PM{10-2.5}.
+GA AAMP conducts PM10 monitoring on a continuous basis at two sites in Georgia.
+GA AAMP uses an EPA-approved equivalent method, the Teledyne T640/640x, which is a real-time, continuous PM mass monitor that uses scattered light spectrometry for measurement.
+The T640 measures PM2.5, and the T640x Option measures PM2.5, PM10, and PM10-2.5.
 The sampling head draws in the ambient air with different size particles, which are dried with the Aerosol Sample Conditioner (ASC) and moved into the optical particle sensor where scattered light intensity is measured to determine particle size diameter.
 The inlet used for the T640x option samples at 16.67 liters per minute (LPM) to mechanically size-cut the aerosol intake for sampling particles at 10 microns and under.
 The particles move separately into the T-aperture through an optically differentiated measurement volume that is homogeneously illuminated with polychromatic light.
 This Model T640 with 640x option PM10 monitor is configurable as a PM10 FEM (EQPM-0516-239), and the data is used to determine attainment of the PM10 NAAQS.
 This analyzer is subjected to monthly flow checks and is audited by GA AAMP's Quality Assurance Unit on a semi-annual basis.

 c.
-Fine Particulate Matter (PM{2.5}) Integrated
+Fine Particulate Matter (PM2.5) Integrated

-At sites where GA AAMP collects PM{2.5} samples on an integrated basis, the samples are measured using very similar techniques utilized for measuring PM10.
-The official federal reference method (FRM) requires that samples are collected on TeflonTM filters with a PM{2.5} sampler for 24 hours.
+At sites where GA AAMP collects PM2.5 samples on an integrated basis, the samples are measured using very similar techniques utilized for measuring PM10.
+The official federal reference method (FRM) requires that samples are collected on TeflonTM filters with a PM2.5 sampler for 24 hours.
 A specialized particle size sorting device is used to filter the air, collecting only particles 2.5 microns in size and smaller.
 The filters are weighed in a laboratory before and after the sampling period.
-The change in the filter weight corresponds to the mass weight of PM{2.5} particles collected.
+The change in the filter weight corresponds to the mass weight of PM2.5 particles collected.
 That mass weight, divided by the total volume of air sampled, corresponds to the mass concentration of the particles in the air for that 24-hour period.
-This data is collected using the FRM, and the data is appropriate to use for making attainment determinations relative to the PM{2.5} NAAQS.
-Currently, GA AAMP uses the Thermo Scientific Partisol 2025 (RFPS-0498-118 or EQPM-0202-145), and as GA AAMP replaces these Thermo 2025 filter-based PM{2.5} FRM monitors, the Met One sequential filter-based PM{2.5} FRM monitors (RFPS-0717-245) will be used as the replacement.
-The sampling frequency for integrated PM{2.5} sampling varies by site, based on EPA rules, and is listed with each individual site's information in Appendix A of this document and in Table 1 below.
-On a semi-annual basis, GA AAMP's Quality Assurance Unit audits these PM{2.5} samplers.
+This data is collected using the FRM, and the data is appropriate to use for making attainment determinations relative to the PM2.5 NAAQS.
+Currently, GA AAMP uses the Thermo Scientific Partisol 2025 (RFPS-0498-118 or EQPM-0202-145).
+GA AAMP may choose to replace some of these Thermo 2025 filter-based PM2.5 FRM monitors with the Met One sequential filter-based PM2.5 FRM monitors (RFPS-0717-245).
+The sampling frequency for integrated PM2.5 sampling varies by site, based on EPA rules, and is listed with each individual site's information in Appendix A of this document and in Table 1 below.
+On a semi-annual basis, GA AAMP's Quality Assurance Unit audits these PM2.5 samplers.

 d.
-Fine Particulate Matter (PM{2.5}) Continuous
+Fine Particulate Matter (PM2.5) Continuous